- About SIG

-SSAWRN fits the RISE model by building on two existing networks—one that emphasizes research and another that promotes postgraduate education.
-It addresses the most pressing water issues of the region, including rising use, declining quality, insufficient research and teaching capacity, inadequate weather stations and the likelihood of increased variability of water supplies associated with future climates.
+SSAWRN builds on two existing networks—one that emphasizes research and another that promotes postgraduate education.
+It addresses sub-Saharan Africa’s most pressing water issues, including rising use, declining quality, insufficient research and teaching capacity, inadequate weather stations and the effects of climate change on water supply.
 The network assigns first priority to research projects that address practical issues and contribute to problem solving.
 Students are encouraged to share research experience with others and to participate in consultancy work.
 SSAWRN is working to develop a culture of multidisciplinary problem solving.

 CONGRATULATIONS to Drs.
 Bolu Onabolu, Nelson Odume (both pictured above), and Jane Tanner of SSAWRN (all at the Rhodes University node) for completing their PhDs!
 RISE is incredibly proud.

 - We have 4 fully supported PhDs, 1 partially supported PhD and 1 MSc (also partial funding).
 All of these students have already started their research.